What Is Dyslexia?

 For thousands of parents and children, dyslexia is a traumatic experience, but there are many persons with dyslexia who have coped extremely well and are leading professionals around the world.

-Check for Dyslexia or Learning Challenges:
+How To Check for Dyslexia or Learning Challenges:

-Depending on the severity of the dyslexia, you might want to consider a private school for your child where he/she is likely to receive more attention.
+There are several Depending on the severity of the dyslexia, you might want to consider a private school for your child where he/she is likely to receive more attention.
 There are also schools that cater to children with learning challenges.

 Private primary schools (click) Always visit the school and get more information before making your final decision.